XpressAI/xircuits.io/docs/technical-concepts/xircuits-template.md

 * A single project should have only one Xircuits template at a time.
 * A template should be application focused (object detection, BERT training, etc).
 * A template repository can have as much component libraries as the application needs.
 * The template repository should be structured so that Xircuits can be launched directly.
-Hence it will need the `.xircuits` config directory, `xai_components` with the `base.py` and whatever component libraries needed, as well as the xircuits to run the application template, as shown below:
+Hence it will need the `.xircuits` config directory, `xai_components` with the `base.py` and whatever component libraries needed, as well as the Xircuits to run the application template, as shown below:
 ```
 # working directory
 # |